Periodisation: Myth and Reality

 Real competition results are the main integral parameters of athletic shape.
 Only in sporting results, we can see all aspects of the athlete's readiness for high performance.
 However, results are a significant parameter of athletic shape only when they are demonstrated with a certain frequency in comparable conditions and are evaluated objectively.
 Selection of qualitative criteria of athletic shape has a significant theoretical and practical meaning.
 In this regard, studies have shown that there are two groups of such criteria: progress criteria and stability criteria.

 Progress criteria characterize athletic shape by the degree of increment and absolute level of the athlete's performance in a given big cycle of training.
 Parameters here, in particular, might be:

 Following parameters can be considered as stability criteria:

-Since criteria of progress and the stability of athletic shape are characterized by different relations, the relationships between them are not uniform.
+Since different relations characterize the criteria of progress and the stability of athletic shape, the relationships between them are not uniform.
 The total number of competitions in a one big training cycle is usually correlated positively with the increment and absolute level of performance.
 However, the number of important competitions often has a negative correlation with these parameters.
-It is important to remember that the state of athletic shape can be determined only when all combination of criteria is used to evaluate separate characteristics of athlete's preparedness along with specialized methods of functional control (medical, biological, psychological).
+It is important to remember that the state of athletic shape can be determined when all combination of criteria is used to evaluate separate characteristics of athlete's preparedness along with specialized methods of functional control (medical, biological, psychological).

 Phases of Athletic Shape Development Recent evidence suggests that the process of athletic shape development has some different phases called acquisition, retention (or relative stabilization) and temporary loss of athletic shape (figure 1).